NREL/EnergyPlus/design/FY2017/NFP-GlazingEnhancements.md

 1. Read input objects

 A new function will be created to read 3 new dataset objects as GetWindowGlassSpectralAndAngleData in the HeatBalanceManager module.
 Its functionality is similar to GetWindowGlassSpectralData.
+The second choice will be to read inputs from Table:TwoIndependentVariables objects as an alternative choice.

 2. Integrate system properties with respect to wavelength for each angle of incidence